 - Q: I’m having trouble deciding on a company.
 What’s the easiest way to get started with USENET? - If you want to get going and aren’t interested in reading any more about it in the meantime, you can sign up with Easynews and use their web app to access USENET.
 This is the easiest learning curve.
 If you don’t mind downloading a newsreader and getting it going—it’s very easy—any of our top providers will work very well.
 Go ahead and get a cheap block access account so you can try USENET out before you subscribe if you’re still unsure.

 Cheapnews has a FAQ on their site that you can check for answers to common questions.
 You can also use the web found on their website to contact support.

 For general questions about this provider, email to: firstname.lastname@example.org.
 You can also use the web found on their website to contact support.

 You can pay for your service through Cheapnews with major credit cards, Bitcoin, Sofort, GiroPay, and iDeal.

 Cheapnews is priced too high for us to give them a recommendation.
 While they claim to have impressive retention rates, they’re not yet close to the very long retention times offered by our top providers.

 We do like the mix of block access and subscription accounts this provider offers but, again, our best providers offer the same at better prices.
-Overall, Cheapnews does offer a good service and they might be a useful alternative for some users, but for your primary source of USENET access, we recommend that you look at our top providers.
+Overall, Cheapnews does offer a good service and they might be a useful alternative for some users, but for your primary source of USENET access, we recommend that you look at our list of best usenet service providers.
 They offer everything Cheapnews does, but with better pricing and more retention.
 Be aware that Cheapnews’s page is not in English, so you’ll have to translate it using your browser or select the English version of Cheapnews’s site when you go visit them.